RainbowHackerHorse/FreeBSD-On-Linode/README.md

 	boot_serial="YES"
 	comconsole_speed="115200"
 	console="comconsole,vidconsole"

-hostname is set to freebsd111
+Hostname is set to "freebsd111"

 ZFS is enabled.
-To keep the image size down, we have kept the image to 1.5GB The autoexpand=on zpool property has been set on the root zpool, zroot.
+To keep the image size down, we have kept the image to 1.5GB The `autoexpand=on` zpool property has been set on the root zpool, `zroot`.

-This was done by running `zpool set autoexpand=on zroot` Once you've dd'd it to the disk you want and made sure the disk is the dize you want, log in and run these commands:
+This was done by running `zpool set autoexpand=on zroot`

+Once you've dd'd it to the disk you want and made sure the disk is the dize you want, reboot your Linode into your FreeBSD installation, log in, and run these commands:

 	gpart recover da0
 	gpart resize -i 2 da0